 Rather than put up with the awful app, you can use Facebook’s fairly full-featured mobile site instead.
 Add the website to your home screen and you can launch it in one tap, just like the app.
 On Android, you can even get push notifications from Facebook via Google Chrome.
-And if that weren’t enough, you can send and receive messages on the mobile site — without having to download Facebook Messenger!

 How to Add the Mobile Site on Android